A collection of original fiddle tunes. We’ll be adding more recordings/videos, soon. All tunes copyright Suzanne Mead (unless otherwise noted).

 Edmond’s – Yes, it kinda sounds a bit like THAT Edmond, and since people kept saying “Play the Edmond tune,” it just stuck.

 Beggerman’s Jig –– ya take a traditional reel and reshape it a tad (aka Red-Haired Boy as a jig).

 Another Jig Will Do (Trad.
-9/8 jig) / Another Reel Will Do (S. Mead) — ironed out the bouncy bits of the traditional fiddle tune, and kicked it up a notch.
+9/8 jig) / Another Reel Will Do (S. Mead) — ironed out the bouncy bits of the traditional jig, and kicked it up to a reel level.

 Nothin’ To Do — I was bored, picked up the fiddle, and . . .